KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] TipKit
 [ ] MetricKit
 [ ] update search UI
-[ ] minimap with headings selection and with horizontal interactive scroll bar [ ] folding - expand collapse heading sections as scope
+[ ] folding - expand collapse heading sections as scope
 // editor related
 [] on hover on a line or block, control chars should visible